programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 plot(MembersPer10K,ChurchesPer10K)
 ```

-We did a regular plot of the data but it is often better to account for the fact that this is count data.
+We did a regular plot of the data but it is better to account for the fact that this is count data.
 Correlations and scatterplots are great ways to assess relationships, but they can be problematic with count data as it is often not linear or normally distributed and scatter plots work best when both of these [conditions are true](https://www.statisticssolutions.com/assumptions-of-linear-regression/).
 And historical data is often counts of people or occurrences.
 Because of this, I recommend taking a look at the distribution of the count data to asses relationships.
 For that I am going to use a [histogram](https://www.r-bloggers.com/how-to-make-a-histogram-with-basic-r/) which is commonly used to represent distributions of data:
 ```
 hist(dataM$CountMembers,breaks = 15)
 ```